frappe/erpnext_documentation/user/manual/en/accounts/payment-entry.md

 ![Payment Write Off]({{docs_base_url}}/assets/img/accounts/payment-write-off.png)

-### 2.5 After Submitting
+### 3.5 After Submitting
 Save and Submit Payment Entry.
 On submission, outstanding will be updated in the Invoices.

 <img class="screenshot" alt="Making Payment" src="{{docs_base_url}}/assets/img/accounts/payment-entry-8.png">

-If payment entry was created against Sales Order or Purchase Order, field 'Advance Paid' will be updated in them.
-When creating Payment Invoice against those transactions, Payment Entry will auto-update in that Invoice, so that you can allocate invoice amount against advance payment entry.
+If payment entry was created against Sales Order or Purchase Order, the field 'Advance Paid' will be updated in them.
+When creating Invoice against those transactions, Payment Entry will be auto-updated in that Invoice so that you can allocate invoice amount against advance payment entry.

-For incoming payment, accounts posting will be done as follows.
+For incoming payment, the accounts posting will be done as follows.

  * Debit: Bank or Cash Account
  * Credit: Customer (Debtor)